Quality-Assurance-DAO/quality-assurance-dao.github.io/content/en/docs/Collaborations/_index.md

 > Homeless people have a unique culture, with much to share on key issues like value / contribution; but Cardano hasn’t yet engaged with them.
 > Empowering communities - The first step in empowering any community to change their lives is to create a space where people can develop and crystallise their OWN understanding of the problem.

+## WADA
+WADA delivers groundbreaking projects in Africa to engage communities with Cardano.

 ## Eastern-Town-Hall
 Cardano Catalyst Community Eastern Townhall is helping to enable community members from a wide variety of countries and languages in the eastern timezones.
 Eastern-Town-Hall Website - https://c3eth.github.io/